jeffreycwitt/hn202/docs/class-10.md

 ![Treat of Verdun Map]({{site.assets_url}}Treaty_of_Verdun_843.svg)

-The agreement of this treaty included the following conditions:
+There are few things to note about the treaty.

 * One part (the western part, seen in orange) would go to Charles the Bald.
   * It would become Western Francia and starts to resemble modern day France.
-* The eastern part (seen in green) would go to Louis the German,
+* The eastern part (seen in green) would go to Louis the German.
   * This would be come Eastern Francia and begins to resemble something like modern day West Germany.
 * Lothar (the eldest son) would rule the middle part (seen in purple) from Frisia (modern day Netherlands) to Rome.
   * This is the most prestigious and richest part of the empire.
 It includes Aachen and Rome.
   * The problem is that this geographic area is very hard to defend.
   * The Alps effectively cut off the North from the South.
-  * It is, therefore, not a complete surprise today then that we see this area divided into many different nations.
+  * It is, therefore, not a complete surprise today that we see this area divided into many different nations.
   * It has been the center many conflicts throughout history.
-    * For example: a great deal World War I on the Western Front takes place in the Northern part of Lothar’s kingdom.
+    * For example: a great deal World War I on the Western Front took place in the northern part of Lothar’s kingdom.
 * After the Treaty of Verdun, the title of Holy Roman Emperor was increasingly irrelevant.
-  * For example, Charles the Fat (son of Louis the German) was “called emperor” but was fairly ineffectual.
+  * For example, Charles the Fat (son of Louis the German) was "called emperor" but was fairly ineffectual.
 * In Germany, the Carolingian dynasty dies out in 911 (reclaimed by Otto in 962).
 * In France, the Carolingian dynasty remains until 987 (replaced by the Capetian dynasty).